PyRepair/maniple/README.md

           response_1.patch  # The response in patch format result_1.json     # Testing result
     ...
-  full_dataset.txt  # Contains download link for full BGP314 dataset
+  BGP314/           # 314 bugs from the BugsInPy dataset

 maniple/            # Scripts for getting facts and generate prompts strata_based/     # Scripts for generating prompts